Codeception/Codeception/docs/reference/Configuration.md

     envs: tests/_envs
 ```

-* `settings` provide additional options for test runner.
+* `settings`: provide additional options for test runner.
 They may dramatically change the way Codeception is executed.
 For instance, take a note of `shuffle` option which allows to randomize tests execution order and `lint` option that toggles parsing a test file (using `php -l`) before loading it.

 ```yaml
 settings: